-If you are going through a divorce and have no children then your financial future should be at the top of any list of concerns that you have to go into the process.
-While there are assuredly emotional components to the divorce those thoughts need to be kept in perspective.
+If you are going through a divorce and have no children, then your financial future should be at the top of any list of concerns that you have to go into the process.
+While there are assuredly emotional components to Divorce, those thoughts need to be kept in perspective.

-I don’t mean to sound shallow, uncaring or oblivious to these thoughts (I’m married as well, for the record) but as a wise attorney once told me, a divorce is a financial transaction when it comes down to it.
-Managing your emotions, your relationships and your finances make a divorce one of the most difficult times of your life.
+I don't mean to sound shallow, uncaring, or oblivious to these thoughts (I'm married as well, for the record), but as a wise attorney once told me, a divorce is a financial transaction when it comes down to it.
+Managing your emotions, relationships, and finances makes a divorce one of the most challenging times of your life.

-Your divorce attorney serves a crucial role for you during your divorce.
-He or she will help you to understand not only the steps in the immediate process that you are going through (divorce) but to consider the long-term implications of the decisions that you are making as well.
+Your divorce attorney serves a crucial role for you during your Divorce.
+They will help you understand not only the steps in the immediate process that you are going through (Divorce) but also consider the long-term implications of the decisions you are making.

-When you are evaluating attorneys that you have met with it is important to look at each as you would a teacher.
+When evaluating attorneys you have met with, it is essential to look at each as you would a teacher.
 Can you learn something from your attorney?
-Will he or she not only advocate for you with strength but also teach you about your rights?
+Will, they not only advocate for you with strength but also teach you about your rights?

-Financial strength and stability are among those issues that most everyone going through a divorce are seeking.
-We’ve already discussed your need to balance various competing interests in your divorce but your financial future is among the practical concerns that hopefully, you will be able to place your focus on in the midst of the struggles of your divorce.
+Financial strength and stability are among those issues that most everyone going through a divorce is seeking.
+We've already discussed your need to balance various competing interests in your Divorce.
+Still, your financial future is among the practical concerns that hopefully, you will be able to focus on amid the struggles of your Divorce.

-You may be looking at your assets ahead of a divorce with the realization that your retirement plans are among your biggest assets, if not your biggest.
+You may be looking at your assets ahead of a divorce with the realization that your retirement plans are among your most significant assets, if not your most prominent.
 Diligently saving, no matter how the stock market has performed, has left you and your spouse in a good position for financial independence in the years after you have stopped working.
 Does a divorce necessarily have to put an end to those plans?

 In short- no, not necessarily.
-Protecting yourself and your future from losing more than you absolutely have to in your divorce, and gaining an appropriate share of your spouse’s retirement funds, is what this blog post from the Law Office of Bryan Fagan, PLLC will center around.
+Protecting yourself and your future from losing more than you have to in your Divorce, and gaining a fair share of your spouse's retirement funds, is what this blog post from the Law Office of Bryan Fagan, PLLC, will center around.

-Those portions of retirement plans that were accumulated during the course of your marriage are considered to be community property in Texas and are subject to be divided in your divorce between you and your spouse.
+Those portions of retirement plans accumulated during your marriage are considered community property in Texas.
+They are subject to be divided in your Divorce between you and your spouse.

 This can be done either by agreement between you and your spouse or can be achieved through the judge ordering a specific division after a contested trial.
-Learning as much as you can above the assets available to you and your spouse before you even begin your divorce is a strong plan for success.
+Learning as much as you can above the assets available to you and your spouse before you even begin your Divorce is a firm plan for success.

 Texas family law and retirement benefits